 There are over 4,500 garment factories in Bangladesh and fire code violations have been found in over a third of them.
 More than 600 factory workers have died in fires there since 2005.
 In November, a blaze at one of those factories, Tarzeen Fashions Ltd., killed 112 workers- most of them young rural women who earned $45 a month.
 When the fire alarm went off, the workers were told to ignore it, it was a test.
 "The factory did not have ceiling sprinklers or an outdoor fire escape," according to an article in the New York Times last Friday.

 I immediately thought of the Triangle Shirtwaist Factory Fire in New York City in March, 1911, when 146 people died in less than 20 minutes.
 This was one of the worst factory fires in American history and got the country to move on protecting workers.
-The New York State Legislature created the Factory Investigating Commission to "investigate factory conditions in this and other cities and to report

 The New York Times article reports, "David Hasanat, the chairman of the Viyellatex Group, one of the country's most highly regarded garment manufacturers, pointed out that global apparel retailers often depend on hundreds of factories to fill orders.
 Given the scale of work, retailers frequently place orders through suppliers and other middlemen who, in turn, steer work to factories that deliver low costs, a practice he said is hardly unknown to Western retailers and clothing brands.
 The order for Walmart's Faded Glory shorts, documents show, was subcontracted from Simco Bangladesh Ltd. , a local garment maker.